conan-io/docs/developing_packages/package_dev_flow.rst

 ^^^^^^^^^^^

 The build method takes a path to a folder that has sources and also to the install folder to get the information of the settings and dependencies.
 It uses a path to a folder where it will perform the build.
-In this case, as we are including the file *conanbuildinfo.cmake* we will use the folder of the install step.
+In this case, as we are including the *conanbuildinfo.cmake* file, we will use the folder from the install step.

 +--------------------+------------------+
 | Input folders      | Output folders   |